-During the 2013-2015 annual reviews, we reminded agencies of the results of our analysis of special rates in nonforeign areas during the 2012 annual review, and that special rates in nonforeign areas should be reexamined yearly as part of our overall annual review of special rates.
-During the 2013-2015 annual reviews, no agencies requested termination of special rates or a pay adjustment different from the 1-percent base GS increase for special rates in nonforeign areas.
-Accordingly, most recently, in 2016, special rates in nonforeign areas received a 1-percent increase and included the NAREAA additional adjustments shown in Attachment 1 of CPM 2015-15.
+During the 2013-2020 annual reviews, we reminded agencies of the results of our analysis of special rates in nonforeign areas during the 2012 annual review, and that special rates in nonforeign areas should be reexamined yearly as part of our overall annual review of special rates.
+With respect to nonforeign areas, during the 2013-2020 annual reviews, no agencies requested termination of special rates or a pay adjustment different from the base GS increase authorized for the following January.
+Accordingly, most recently, in 2021, special rates in nonforeign areas received a 1.0-percent increase and included the NAREAA additional adjustments shown in Attachment 1 of CPM 2021-03.